Get a free no obligation quote & instant decision

 Alongside the interest rate, there are other bridging loan fees you may have to pay.
 These include:

-• Arrangement fee paid to the lender – typically 2% of the loan and added to the loan.
+• Arrangement fee – typically around 2% of the loan amount and often added to the loan.

-• Administration fee – can be payable upfront.
+• Administration fee – these are often charged.

 • Legal fees – part payable upfront to your conveyancing solicitor and the rest on completion.

-• Valuation fees – range from £900 – £2000 depending on the lender and how fast you need the funds.
+• Valuation fees – these vary depending on the property and lender.

 Bridging loan cost examples